 For more information on how things used to be, you can read about it’s extensive history here.

-The top male and female from every country with a CrossFit affiliate will receive an invitation to the Games.
+The top male and female from every country with a CrossFit affiliate received an invitation to the Games.
 Can you imagine how difficult it is to win the Open if you’re in a country like USA, Canada, U.K., or Australia?
-Don’t expect to see many of the big names competing seriously in the Open.
+Moving forward, don’t expect to see many of the big names competing seriously in the Open.
 They may participate to keep things interesting (and in order to be seeded well for the Games), but I don’t think any of them are doing it expecting to win and have that be their meal ticket.

 In addition to the top finishers of each country, the next best 20 athletes from the worldwide Open will be invited as well.

-Have you signed up yet to receive weekly strategy guides for each workout in the 2019 Open?
+Have you signed up yet to receive weekly strategy guides for each workout in the 2020 CrossFit Open?
 Click here to make sure that you get our best strategies and tips!

 There are no longer Regional events.
 When rumours first started flying last fall about the upcoming changes, it became evident that Regionals would be the first to go.
 To quote Glassman,